 Second of Second

 The very next morning Rodrigo and Murilo demobilised to the second pit.
-Their gear was landed by the crane and they began setup.
+The crane landed their gear and they began setup.
 Except there was a hurdle: waste.
 The demolition contractors up the line had left concrete waste all through the pit, including under the pipe extrusion where the cut needed to be.
 With no way of encompassing the wire around the material without destroying it, Rodrigo made the call to manually cut the bottom quarter of the pipe.
-This would be a far more labour intensive proposition but without sourcing and craning in a demolition excavator to manage the waste this was the only option.
+This would be a far more labour-intensive proposition but without sourcing and craning in a demolition excavator to manage the waste this was the only option.

 Bringing it Home – Stage 2

-The next morning Rodrigo and Murilo were straight into wire saw setup.
+The next morning Rodrigo and Murilo were straight into the wire saw setup.
 With only 75% of the original cut to be completed things would move more swiftly now.
-The wire saw body was anchored and powered, translucent diamond snake was run and water was plumbed.
-The dogman hitched up his chains, the crane took the weight and Rodrigo was green-lit.
-For the next four hours the wire turned concrete to slurry.
-Drama makes for good reading but poor site work – in this case there was none.
+The wire saw the body was anchored and powered, a translucent diamond snake was run and water was plumbed.
+The dogman hitched up his chains, the crane took the weight, and Rodrigo was green-lit.
+For the next four hours, the wire turned concrete to slurry.
+Drama makes for good reading but poor site work – in this case, there was none.
 Rodrigo slowly but surely sawed the pipe extrusion off.
 As before the piece came free with very little uncontrolled movement, a testament to the professionalism of Borger’s.
 Two whistle blasts from the dogman saw the offcut disappear and Murilo and Rodrigo demobilised.